snotskie/ttrpg/site/src/index.md

 ## Lifestyle

-Each character in this game has one of three Lifestyles, described below.
+Each character in this game has one of tem Lifestyles; three options are described below, and more are described in the [Session Shop](#Session-Shop).
 A character's Lifestyle represents their general background and goals, and can change over the course of the story.

 !!! tip "Character Creation: Step Two!"
     Begin to describe the Lifestyle your character had growing up or their current outlook on life.
 As you do, pick one of the following Lifestyles to start the game with.
-These can be changed in the [Session Shop](#Session-Shop).
+These can be changed later in the [Session Shop](#Session-Shop).

 **🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your young age, wealthy upbringing, or optimistic demeanor.
-Upgrading your Heart and Hurry dice cost ① less each time.
+Your Heart and Hurry Stats each begin the game one die size larger.

 **🔥 Eager:** Your character is eager for more out of life, perhaps because of a teenage rebellious phase, a yearning to accomplish your dreams, or a person you want to impress.
-Upgrading your Hand and Hurt dice cost ① less each time.
+Your Hand and Hurt Stats each begin the game one die size larger.

 **🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
-Upgrading your Hand and Home dice cost ① less each time.
+Your Head and Home Stats each begin the game one die size larger.

 ## History